mmistakes/minimal-mistakes/_posts/2019-06-16-make-a-great-product-out-of-your-product-proposal.md

 With the mindset that a proposal document is a product, whose goal is to discover, persuade and influence others to join a cause, it is in itself a worthwhile exercise for the author (presumably the de facto product manager).

-In part 1, I propose here a framework for how to organize a product proposal; in part 2, I present few sample paragraphs which I have used before for each section.
+In **Part I**, I propose here a framework for how to organize a product proposal; in **[Part II](https://blog.dannycastonguay.com/product%20management/make-a-great-product-out-of-your-product-proposal2/)**, I present few sample paragraphs which I have used before for each section.
 I'm hoping that the framework and these examples will help or inspire entrepreneurs, consultants and product managers out there - please don't be shy and send me your thoughts and feedback.

 # The PRODUCT Proposal Framework